libriscv/docs/blog/2026-06-07-skills-to-pay-the-bills.md

 ## New NPCs

 It makes a lot of sense to bring in new NPCs now with new skills, buying/selling screens.
-Here is Merring the fishmonger:
+Here is Merrin the fishmonger:

 ![alt text](<Screenshot from 2026-06-07 20-17-54.png>)